BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 [He introduced **LoAF (Long Animation Frames)**](https://noti.st/andydavies/9JOItx/making-sense-of-loaf), a method to detect frames taking more than 50 ms between start and paint.
 These “slow frames” often go unnoticed by the Long Tasks API but directly affect smoothness and interactivity.

+LoAF provides much richer data than the Long Tasks API, enabling deeper performance analysis:

+- **Complete script attribution**: Each LoAF entry includes a detailed list of scripts that executed during the frame, making it easy for developers to pinpoint the real causes of jank and delayed input.
+Unlike Long Tasks which only capture task execution, they also includes the full rendering pipeline (style, layout, paint), showing scripts that execute during the render phase (mutation observers...).
+- **Layout thrashing detection**: The `forcedStyleAndLayoutDuration` property reveals when code triggers multiple consecutive forced reflows, a common performance anti-pattern hard to detect in traditional profiling.
+- **Pre-milestone analysis**: By filtering LoAF entries, you can identify which scripts run before critical milestones like FCP (First Contentful Paint) or LCP, helping prioritize optimization efforts.

 LoAF helps answer key questions:

 - Which scripts are blocking the main thread?
 - Are long tasks tied to analytics, animations or specific components?
 - How do these correlate with INP?

-By correlating LoAF data with script execution, developers can pinpoint the real causes of jank and delayed input.
+- What's causing layout thrashing in my app?

 Andy released a DevTools extension that makes these insights easy to explore: [perf-timeline-to-devtools-profile](https://github.com/andydavies/perf-timeline-to-devtools-profile).
-We are eager to test this extension on our Web & TV apps to find areas for improvement!
+For developers looking to implement LoAF monitoring, the [webperf-snippets collection](https://webperf-snippets.nucliweb.net/Interaction/Long-Animation-Frames-Helpers) provides ready-to-use helpers and the [web-vitals.js](https://github.com/GoogleChrome/web-vitals) library includes built-in LoAF support.
+We are eager to test these tools on our Web & TV apps to find areas for improvement!

 ### Modern Performance Workflows